-The Teifi Valley flows along the borders of Ceredigion and Carmarthenshire, in the heart of south West Wales.
+The Teifi Valley flows along the borders of Ceredigion and Carmarthenshire, in the heart of West Wales.
 It contains some of the most beautiful scenery in Wales, yet is very little known.
-The river Teifi is 75 miles long, and runs from the mysterious Teifi Pools, (the Llyn Teifi) 1500 feet up in the West of the Cambrian Mountains, down to the sea at Cardigan (the Welsh name for Cardigan, Aberteifi, means the mouth of the river Teifi).
+The river Teifi is 75 miles long, and runs from the mysterious Teifi Pools, (the Llyn Teifi) 1500 feet up in the west of the Cambrian Mountains, down to the sea at Cardigan (the Welsh name for Cardigan, Aberteifi, means the mouth of the river Teifi).

 Along its journey there are spectacular white water gorges, stunning waterfalls, lazy shallow pools flowing over gravel beds, lush water meadows and cool green wooded tunnels.
 The whole area is teeming with wildlife, from the Salmon and Sewin in the river itself, to the Red Kites soaring high above.

 There is plenty to keep the visitor occupied in this corner of West Wales; the area is a paradise for walkers, cyclists, fishermen and bird watchers.
 There is canoeing at Llandysul and Cilgerran.
 There are 6 or 7 beautiful unspoilt beaches within easy reach, with cliff walks, cafes and pubs, and soft golden sand.
 You can often spot dolphins and seals out at sea, and even take a boat from Newquay to watch them.

 Each of our delightful market towns and villages along the way have an interesting tale to tell with most of the traditional architecture still untouched.

 Our accommodation is all individual and welcoming and its owners have chosen to settle in the Teifi Valley from all parts of the world as they have been enchanted by the peaceful untouched location, and the immense history and traditions still around today.